MostafaAlyy/Quote/README.md

 📚 Quote app is a simple and elegant Flutter app that allows users to explore, search, and save their favorite quotes.
 The app comes with four main features: Home, Categories, Search, and Favorites

 ✅Clean Architecture
-✅Localization
+🌐Localization
-✅Dependency Injection
+🔧Dependency Injection
-✅Bloc
+🔒Bloc
 ✅sqflite
 ✅Dio
-✅get_it(Service Locator)
+🧩get_it(Service Locator)

 ## Features 🎯
 1. **Home**